How Can I Lower My Risk for Osteoporosis?

 Osteoporosis symptoms

-Osteoporosis is thought of as a “silent disease” because it often exhibits no symptoms until a bone is broken or fractured.
+Osteoporosis is often called a “silent disease” because it usually has no symptoms until a bone breaks.
+This often happens in the hip, spine or wrist.

-“Osteoporosis is sort of like high blood pressure,” Dr. Nur says, “except we don’t screen for it until general screening recommendations start at 65.
+“Osteoporosis is sort of like high blood pressure,” Dr. Nur says, “except we don’t screen for it early.
+General screening recommendations start at 65.
 If you have risk factors, it may be reasonable to start checking earlier.”

-In the meantime, here are four ways to reduce your risk for bone fractures:
+Here are six ways to reduce your risk of osteoporosis and bone fractures:

 2. Do weight-bearing exercises